Skip to main content

 How to calculate the CPU load when an OS is used?

-The CPU load can be computed based on trace information, i.e. off-chip or on-chip trace is needed in this case.
+The CPU load can be calculated based on trace information.
+Therefore, either off-chip or on-chip trace is required.

-First, you need to set up OS-aware debugging by loading the OS awareness or ORTI file.
-Please refer to the TRACE32 manual of the used target operating system (e.g. rtos_freertos.pdf for FreeRTOS or rtos_orti.pdf for AUTOSAR CP) for more information.
+Load the appropriate OS awareness or ORTI file.
+Please refer to the TRACE32 manual for your target operating system (e.g. rtos_freertos.pdf for FreeRTOS or rtos_orti.pdf for AUTOSAR CP).

 Example 1: Load ORTI file for AUTOSAR CP